BrianNewsom/SchoolWork/README.md

 SchoolWork
 ==========
-Hello, this is just me trying to figure out how to use Git and putting some of my homework files on it
+Hello, this is just me trying to figure out how to use Git!

+I'll put some HW assignments up, but unfortunately a lot of them have been deleted.